A chartered bank is a bank whose operations and services are governed by a charter issued at the state or federal level.

 • Taking enforcement actions when a bank violates a regulation or rule

 In extreme cases, the chartering agency may revoke the bank’s charter or close a bank if it fails.
 In the case of FDIC member banks, the FDIC steps in to cover deposits for customers.
-The current FDIC coverage limit is $250,000 per depositor, per account ownership type, per financial institution.
+As noted, the current FDIC coverage limit is $250,000 per depositor, per account ownership category, per financial institution.

 Chartered vs Online Banks